incisrdg/BB510-610_fall_2025/Week 1: Course overview, protein folding and the history of structural biology/ Week 1: Course overview, protein folding and the history of structural biology.md

 ### Protein folding

+- Physical and chemical forces drive the protein folding process in the cellular environment.

+- First law of thermodynamics: ΔU=Q−W (law of energy conservation)

+- Second law of thermodynamics: ΔS>0 (entropy of the universe increases)

+- Third law of thermodynamics: entropy approaches 0 as the temperature lowers to 0

+- Protein folding is a spontenaous/thermodynamically favorable process.

+- Nature knows pretty well how to fold proteins, protein folding is a problem for humanity!

+- The internal degrees of freedom (3N–6) include bond stretching, bond angle rotation, and torsional angle rotation (there are also some constraints).

 ### The histroy of structural biology

 - Henry Bragg and his son Lawrence Bragg invented X-ray crystallography, pioneering the use of X-ray diffraction to determine the atomic structure of crystals.